 While any food can cause an allergic reaction, the most commonly diagnosed and treated food allergies are caused by peanuts, tree nuts, shellfish, fish, milk, and eggs.
 A food allergist can give patients expert care in the specifics of their disease, including the cause of the allergic reaction determined by food allergy testing, education about food avoidance and use of emergency measures in case of exposure.

 Prick Tests involve applying suspected allergens to the surface of the skin (topically) and then pricking the skin to introduce the substances into the skin.
 These tests, which usually are performed on the forearm, upper arm, or upper back, allow several allergens to be tested at the same time.
 Allergic reactions (e.g., itching, redness, swelling) usually develop within 20 minutes.
 Intradermal tests, which involve injecting a small amount of allergen into the outer layer of skin, may be required to conclusively rule out allergic sensitivities; often used to diagnose hay fever, food allergies, drug allergies and latex allergy.

 Patch Tests can be used to diagnose contact dermatitis and delayed food allergy.
 In this test, the allergist/immunologist places a small amount of allergen on the skin (usually on the back), covers the area with a bandage, and checks for a reaction after 48-72 hours.
-Patients who are allergic to the substance develop a rash, or even blisters, on the skin.
+Patients who are allergic to the substance will develop a reaction to be interpreted by the physician.

 Allergy Blood Tests